It seems there is more interest in sunsets than sunrises.

 a second she assumed the device had shut itself off, but the white star

 continued to shine with two tiny planets orbiting it closely.
-Only Laradine was missing.
+Only Laradine was

 “What